Microservice-API-Patterns/protobufgen/README.md

 ## Usage
 **Note:** The examples below just give you a glimpse how the API works.
 Of course, our intention is not writing protocol buffer files (\*.proto) manually in Java, as show below.
 If that is your goal, just write \*.proto files directly :) We use this library in generators to transform other code/models into protocol buffer specifications.

-You find all model classes to represent a proto specification in Java within the `io.github.stefanka.protobufgen.model` package. `io.github.stefanka.protobufgen.model.ProtoSpec` is the root element and with `persistProto(File protoFile)` you can simply serialize the \*.proto file.
+You find all model classes to represent a proto specification in Java within the `io.github.microserviceapipatterns.protobufgen.model` package. `ProtoSpec` is the root element and with `persistProto(File protoFile)` you can simply serialize the \*.proto file.
 An example:

 ```java
 ProtoSpec proto = new ProtoSpec.Builder()